MonikerTechnology/robustWIFI/README.md

 - [ ] TODO change wifi password
 - [ ] Automated build
 - [ ] TODO Python handle none type exception when no input is passed
+- [ ] TODO find solution for safer file permissions where www-data writes the sid and psk

 The idea is that if your device is unable to connect to wifi, it will broadcast it's own ssid, run a websever, allow you to add new wifi creds then be connected again.
 Never having to use a terminal or plug into router.